Business Model Validation

 Examples:

-- Kickstarter: Entire business model is pre-sales
+- Kickstarter: entire business model is pre-sales

-- Dropbox: Video got 75,000 signups
+- Dropbox: video got 75,000 signups

-- Buffer: Landing page got 100+ signups in 1 week
+- Buffer: landing page got 100+ signups in 1 week

-- Superhuman: Waitlist of 150,000+ before launch
+- Superhuman: waitlist of 150,000+ before launch

-The power: Real money > expressed interest.
+The power: real money beats expressed interest.

 Churn and Retention